amasky/fine-tuning-cnn/README.md

 ## Dependencies
 Python 2 (3: partly supported), cython, Chainer (v1.5), Jupyter, matplotlib, progressbar2
 If you don't have these python packages, I recommend you install them by "pip install".
+In chainer, the "CaffeFunction" class to load caffemodel only supports python 2.

 ## Usage
 Open a Jupyter's session in your browser.